-Bookmark this travel packing list and at least have a look and make the most Lightweight backpack and prepare your essential gear checklist because you’ll want to refer to it as your trip gets closer.
-If you have checked our previous briefing on Essential Gear Checklist be sure to go through this detailed Lightweight Backpack suggestion it will serve as a tool to tell you what to pack, but also will help you make sure you’ve thought of everything else you might want to pack.
+Most importantly, bookmark this lightweight backpack list and at least have a look and make the most Lightweight backpack and prepare your essential gear checklist because you’ll want to refer to it as your trip gets closer.
+Likewise, go through the Essential Gear Checklist and be sure to get suggestions on Lightweight Backpack suggestion.
+Also, it will make sure you’ve thought of everything else you might want to pack.

 A day-pack should be light and small, yet roomy enough to carry all your essentials without feeling overstuffed.
 Look for something in the 20-liter range.
 The ability to hold a hydration bladder is a feature you’ll come to love as well.

 As important as boots!
 Never hike in cotton socks; they’ll rip blisters in your heels faster than you can say ouch!
-Wool, wool-blend or synthetic fibers are your friends during athletic pursuits.
-Not only will they wick sweat, but they’ll save your tootsies from the day-ending abrasions cotton socks are sure to inflict.
-Splurge on well-fitted, quality socks and you’ll be a happy hiker.
+Further, wool, wool-blend, or synthetic fibers are your friends during athletic pursuits.
+As a result, not only will they wick sweat, but they’ll save your tootsies from the day-ending abrasions cotton socks are sure to inflict.
+For instance, splurge on well-fitted, quality socks and you’ll be a happy hiker.

 Shirts made from merino wool and wool-blends are ideal for hikers.
-In hotter weather, full-synthetics (nylon, polyester, polypropylene) may perform even better.
+Also, in hotter weather, full-synthetics (nylon, polyester, polypropylene) may perform even better.

-Other considerations vary with the season—a lightweight toque and gloves are considerations in spring, fall, and winter.
-(Or even in summer if you’re headed to the high alpine.)
+A lightweight toque and gloves are considerations in spring, fall, and winter.
+Similarly, it will work even in summer if you’re headed to the high alpine.

 Even in northern latitudes, being sun-safe is vital.
-At a minimum, you require sunglasses, SPF 30 or higher sunscreen (sweat-proof) and a brimmed hat.
-Trucker-style caps are great for summer hiking, as they offer solar protection your need yet the mesh-back allows heat to escape and they’re easy to cram into a pack.
+Firstly, at a minimum, you require sunglasses, SPF 30 or higher sunscreen (sweat-proof), and a brimmed hat.
+Secondly, trucker-style caps are great for summer hiking, as they offer the solar protection your need.
+Likewise, the mesh-back allows heat to escape and they’re easy to cram into a pack.

 Your day-hike is likely going to go perfectly as planned.
 But that doesn’t mean you should assume it’s going to go perfectly as planned.
 Always prepare for emergencies.
-Many of these items can stay in your day-pack, so they’re ready when you are.
+Many of these items can stay in your lightweight backpack or day-pack, so they’re ready when you are.

-A classic Swiss Army knife or multi-tool is invaluable for repairs, first aid or other emergencies.
-It should have at minimum: blades, scissors, and a screwdriver.
+A classic Swiss Army knife or multi-tool is invaluable for repairs, first aid, or other emergencies.
+It should have at a minimum: blades, scissors, and a screwdriver.
 If the hike is seriously out-of-the-way, you could up the ante with a small hatchet.